Workout Supplements: What Supplements Should I Take?

 What are the best collagen supplements?

 Over the years in our nutritional counselling practice, our registered nutritionists and registered dietitians have been asked a great many questions on bodybuilding and workout supplements such as protein powder, creatine and collagen.

-Here are the top 5 questions that we’ve been asked, followed by our answers.
+Here are the top 5 questions that our sports nutritionists have been asked, followed by their answers.

 What is the best protein powder?